Email Delivery 101

 Employing list-hygiene strategies, like active “re-engagement campaigns” (that work to auto re-engage anyone who hasn't clicked or opened in x months) are helping e-mail marketers maintain their hard-earned place in the in-box.
 Also, higher value conversational content is simply a “must” for you now.
 You need to get your recipients to engage with your messages.
 ISPs consider opens, link clicks, forwarding, and even time spent reading your e-mails to be engagement.
 You can learn more about engagement here.
 Further if you can get your people to reply to your messages, their ISP will notice that and will regard mail from you as being “important” to them, and will continue to drop it into their inbox.
 In most cases, when they reply to you, you'll also be added to their address book (which is the simplest form of whitelisting).
 Also, using “double opt- in” practices can contribute greatly to good inbox delivery as well.

-On top of all the above challenges you face in the battle for your recipients’ inbox is the added challenge of keeping your e-mail content passable.
+On top of all the above challenges you face in the battle for the inbox is the added challenge of keeping your e-mail content passable.
 While there is no single way to have messages pass content filters there are many things that one can do to help ensure successful (and timely) message delivery.

 Email Delivery Troubeshooting